-The first decade of the 21st Century contained a significant amount of debate inside and outside the actuarial profession regarding the measurement of pension obligations.
+The first decade of the 21st century contained a significant amount of debate inside and outside the actuarial profession regarding the measurement of pension obligations.
 Much of the debate centered on the economic assumptions actuaries use to measure these obligations.
 The decade also saw the emergence of a financial economic viewpoint on pension obligations.
-Applying financial economic theory to the measurement of pension obligations has been controversial and has produced a significant amount of debate in the actuarial profession.
+Applying financial economic theory to the measurement of pension obligations has been controversial and has produced a significant amount of debate in the actuarial profession, which has continued in the present decade.